-In this subsection, we give a description of the boundary components of the GIT compactification.
-The boundary of the GIT compactification consists of strictly semistable points with minimal orbits.
+In this section, we give a description of the semistable boundary components of the GIT compactification.
+It consists of strictly semistable points with minimal orbits.
 From $\S 3.2$, it suffices to discuss the points of type $(\alpha)-(\gamma)$.
 As in \cite{La09}, our approach is to use Luna's criterion: \begin{lemma}{(Luna's criterion)}\cite{Lu75} Let $G$ be a reductive group acting on an affine variety $V$.
 If $H$ is a reductive subgroup of $G$ and $x\in V$ is stabilized by $H$, then the orbit $G\cdot x$ is closed if and only if $C_G(H)\cdot x$ is closed. \end{lemma}

 To start with, we first observe that Type $(\alpha)$, $(\beta)$ and $(\gamma)$ have a common specialization, which we denote by Type $(\xi)$:

 \begin{lemma} If $X$ is of Type $(\xi)$, it is strictly semistable with closed orbits. \end{lemma} \begin{proof} The stabilizer of Type $(\xi)$ contains a 1-PS: